By Aviva Regev

 Faculty Peer Reviewed

-“Mr. Dockery was a police officer in the town of Walden, northwest of Chattanooga, when he was shot in the forehead as he responded …
+“Mr. Dockery was a police officer in the town of Walden, northwest of Chattanooga, when he was shot in the forehead as he …

 By Michael Guss, Class of 2012